QuaSi-Software/Documentation/docs/sodele_user_manual.md

 Do not add or delete cells in the Excel files and do not rename worksheets.
 The VBA interface expects the workbook structure to remain unchanged.
 If interactive plots are shown, close the plot windows to complete the result-writing process.

-## Use SoDeLe via command-line and JSON input file
+## Use SoDeLe.exe via command-line and JSON input file

 The 'SoDeLe.exe' can also be accessed using a command-line interface.
 The relevant command for simulations is `simulatePv`.